News

 Updates from Dr. Michaelanne Thomas

-Article, “Relational Infrastructures of Survival: How Social Dependencies Enable Alternative Internets in Cuba,” was published in the Cuban Studies journal in August, 2025.
+My article, “Relational Infrastructures of Survival: How Social Dependencies Enable Alternative Internets in Cuba,” was published in the Cuban Studies journal in August, 2025.

 Our co-authored article, “The Making of Performative Accuracy in AI Training: Precision Labor and Its Consequences,” led by Ben Zefeng Zhang, along with Tianling Yang, Milagros Miceli, and Oliver Haimson, was published at CHI 2025, in April 2025.